pjhile/ls-theme-utility/readme.md

 This package contains module dependencies, located in the `modules` directory.
 Please follow these instructions:
 1. In the `modules` directory, please select all folders, right click, and copy them.
 2. Go to the `modules` directory in your LemonStand installation, right click, and paste them.
+3. Log out of LemonStand, and log back in.

 Configuration
 ---------------------------------------------------------------------------------------------------